-Sean Ambrose (Owner)
+Sean Ambrose (Owner & Artist)

 “Tattooing is a very comfortable way for me to connect with people.
 When I’m tattooing, I feel at home.
 And it never gets mundane; challenges are always present and growing and changing, and that helps to keep things interesting, too.
 I especially enjoy the challenges-when I get someone in the shop who isn’t necessarily artistically inclined or someone who says they want a skeleton riding a dishwasher… To anyone else, it sounds crazy.
 But when I put it through the filters of complementary color schemes, complementary textures, and good composition, all those artsy-fartsy words mean something and it’s about the science of pleasing the human subconscious.
 When I’m finished they have a piece of art that they’re proud of, that I’m often told looks better than they had imagined, and that’s awesome-there’s nothing more rewarding for me than seeing how happy someone is with their tattoo that we’ve literally created together with our imaginations.
 I feel honored to do what I do, and I love it.
 I can’t imagine doing anything else.”

-Jason enjoys endless conversations with his clients and listening to music while he conjures up magic spells to keep them entertained while the faint aroma of fresh incense fills the gallery.
+Jason enjoys endless conversations with his clients and listening to music.
+He conjures up magic spells to keep them entertained while the faint aroma of fresh incense fills the gallery.
 (Yes, he came up with that.
 And yes, he insisted we put it on the website.)
 Jay’s good-natured and jovial demeanor makes him an integral part of Arrows and Embers, and he can always be counted on for providing comedic relief for nervous first-timers (or second or third-timers!
-No judgement here)!
+No judgment here)!
 You’ll often overhear him excitedly (loudly) chatting about a movie he’s recently watched or exclaiming about his newest E-Bay ‘prize’ that is most likely an original G.I.
 Joe or Castle Grayskull model still unopened or something to the same effect.
 (What?
 He’s a collector… Hey, I thought we said no judgment!)